fbpx

 Highlights

-• Head off the tourist track and see some incredible natural landscapes – on this trip, you’ll visit Sharyn Canyon (nicknamed the little brother of the Grand Canyon), Jety Oguz, Skazka Canyon and Lake Isky-Kul.
+• Head off the tourist track and see some incredible natural landscapes – visit Sharyn Canyon (affectionally known as the little brother of the Grand Canyon), Jety Oguz, Skazka Canyon and Lake Issyk Kul.

 • Soak up some of the layered history and diverse architecture of two former Silk Route cities – Almaty in Kazakhstan and Bishkek in Kyrgyzstan.

-• Spend a memorable night in a comfortable yurt camp for an authentic local experience.
-You’ll have dinner around the campfire with the locals and wake up in the morning beside Lake Issyk-Kul – the second largest alpine lake in the world!
+• Spend a memorable night in a comfortable yurt camp.
+You’ll have dinner around the campfire with the locals and wake up in the morning beside Lake Issyk Kul – the second-largest alpine lake in the world!

 • Feast on delicious local cuisine with visits to a family-owned winery in Almaty, a family home of local Dungan people for dinner and a traditional lunch in a remote Kyzyl Tuu Village.